reactjs/react.dev/content/docs/reference-test-renderer.md

 Create a `TestRenderer` instance with the passed React element.
 It doesn't use the real DOM, but it still fully renders the component tree into memory so you can make assertions about it.
 Returns a [TestRenderer instance](#testrenderer-instance).

+`TestRenderer.create` accepts an options object which can include a `createNodeMock` function for custom mock refs.
+This is useful for testing components dependent on refs.
+See [Ideas](#ideas) for examples.

 ### `TestRenderer.act()` {#testrendereract}

 ```javascript